Navy commissions ship bearing name of Charleston Medal of Honor recipient - South Carolina Radio Network

 “It is a multi-mission destroyer that’s capable of conducting integrated air and missile defense so we can do that simultaneously,” Commander Jason Patterson told South Carolina Radio Network.

 Pvt.
-First Class Ralph H. Johson was born and raised in Charleston and graduated from Marine Corps boot camp in 1967.
+First Class Ralph H. Johnson was born and raised in Charleston and graduated from Marine Corps boot camp in 1967.

 “He was a young man in a very difficult point in our history that volunteered to go to war and serve his country,” Patterson said.